jguamie/system-design/notes/bigtable.md

 Bigtable utilizes bloom filters to reduce the number of disk seeks for read operations.
 Bloom filters store if an SSTable does not contain data for a row/column pair; therefore, bloom filters prevent disk lookups for non-existent rows or columns.
 ## Examples
 * **Google Analytics.** The raw clicks table contains data for each end-user session.
 The row name is a tuple containing the website's name and the time the session was created.
 The summary table contains predefined summaries for each website.
-* **Google Earth.** This system has one table to store raw imagery.
-The imagery table is the input source into a preprocessing MapReduce job.
+* **Google Earth.** This imagery table is used to store raw imagery.
+The imagery table is the input source into a MapReduce job.
 The output target is a table to serve client data.
 * **Personalized Search.** The user actions table contains data for all user actions.
 Each type of action has a separate column family.
 The user actions table is the input source into a MapReduce job.
 The output target is a user profiles table.
 These user profiles are used to personalize live search results.
 # Reference
 1. Chang, Fay, Dean, Jeffrey, Ghemawat, Sanjay, Hsieh, Wilson, Wallach, Deborah, Burrows, Mike, Chandra, Tushar, Fikes, Andrew, and Gruber, Robert, "[Bigtable: A Distributed Storage System for Structured Data](https://ai.google/research/pubs/pub27898)," 7th USENIX Symposium on Operating Systems Design and Implementation (OSDI), {USENIX} (2006), pp. 205-218